rendzina/BigDataAndVisualisation/HDInsight/README.md

 # BigDataAndVisualisation - MS Azure HDInsight notebooks
 Notebooks for MS Azure HDInsight (copy to, and then open the file directly from inside Azure blob storage)

+## Contents
+BristolCityCouncilPropertyExample_hdinsight.ipynb - Suggested solution to the Bristol City Council example using Spark, to run on Azure HDInsight